 12. As a Teaching Assistant or Teaching Fellow, you are an employee of the University and representative of the Department of History and Philosophy of Science.
 In the circumstances, criticizing the Department, the courses, the texts, the faculty, or the discipline, in your classroom or in private discussion with your students would be unseemly, disloyal, and demoralizing.
 If you have legitimate complaints, bring them to your supervising lecturer, the Director of Graduate Studies, or the Chair.
 Our program of graduate support depends on maintaining a good teaching record.
 Each HPS course should be a valuable experience for every student enrolled in it.

 VII.
 Funds for Graduate Student Research and Travel

 Funds are available within the department to support graduate student travel on research and professional projects.
 Each year the funds available will be divided and distributed as follows:

 1. Every graduate student entitled to receive support will be assigned a travel fund.
 The total budget available for all graduate student travel funds will be divided into an equal number of shares and apportioned to students according to their seniority in the program by the following schedule:

-- Students who have passed the comprehensive requirements: 3 shares
+Students who have passed the research papers requirement: 3 shares

 2. Claims may be made at any time from July 1 to May 1 for the financial year starting in July 1.
 Reimbursement will be made only for legitimate, appropriately documented expenses relating to research travel.
 Legitimate expenses include costs associated with: